wongyah/awesome-technical-writing-learning/README.md

 - [Technical Illustration in the 21st Century: A Primer for Today's Professionals](https://docslib.org/doc/3602588/technical-illustration-in-the-21st-century-a-primer-for-todays) - White paper produced by Bettina Giemsa at PTC.
 - [The State of Technical Illustration and Documentation](https://www.coreldraw.com/en/learn/webinars/ebook-state-of-tech-design/) - Survey report on technical illustration and documentation market, conducted by Corel in 2022.

-Technical illustrators used to use Adobe Illustrator or CAD to create technical illustrations.
-But now, **💻 software specially made for technical illustrations** is becoming more and more popular.
+Technical illustrators used to create technical illustrations using Adobe Illustrator or CAD.
+However, **💻 software designed specially for technical illustrations** is becoming more and more popular in these days.

 - [Arbortext IsoDraw Data Sheet](https://www.ptc.com/-/media/Files/PDFs/Products/Arbortext/2019-datasheet/IsoDraw.pdf) and [Arbortext IsoDraw Online Help](https://support.ptc.com/help/isodraw/r7.3/en/index.html) - Commercial software for technical illustrations, developed by PTC.
 - [SOLIDWORKS Composer](https://www.solidworks.com/product/solidworks-composer) and [SOLIDWORKS Composer Help](https://help.solidworks.com/2021/English/DSSWXComposerDoc/FrontmatterSWXComposer/DSSWXComposerDocHome.htm) - Commercial software for technical illustrations, developed by SolidWorks.